aymen1508/spring-booking/README.md

 - `.vscode`: Contains Visual Studio Code workspace settings.

 ## Key Components
+There are 4 main components:
+- `bookings`
+- `hotels`
+- `clients`
+- `hosts`

+Each of them has 4 files:
-- `BookingController`: This is a REST controller that handles HTTP requests related to bookings.
-It is mapped to the `/api/v1/bookings` URL path.
+- `Controller`: This is a REST controller that handles HTTP requests related to the component.
+It is mapped to the `/api/v1/{componentName}` URL path.
-- `BookingService`: This is a service class that contains business logic related to bookings.
-- `ClientService`: This is a service class that contains business logic related to clients.
-- `HotelService`: This is a service class that contains business logic related to hotels.
+- `Service`: This is a service class that contains business logic related to the component.
+- `Repository`: This is an interface that extends `JpaRepository` or `CrudRepository` and provides methods to perform CRUD operations on the component's data.
+It interacts with the database and retrieves the data needed by the Service layer.
+- `Entity Mapper`: This is a utility class or interface that provides methods to convert the component's data entity objects to DTO (Data Transfer Object) and vice versa.
+It is used to ensure that sensitive or unnecessary information is not exposed to the user and to decouple the domain layer from the persistence layer.

 ## OpenAPI Specs
-- Visit [link](http://localhost:8080/swagger-ui.html) after running the server.
+- Visit this [link](http://localhost:8080/swagger-ui.html) after running the server.

 ## Build and Run
 The project uses Maven for dependency management and build automation.
 You can build and run the project using the following commands: